mdarfan357/Automated-WebScraping/README.md

 Do visit the [web application](https://mdarfan357-price-track-appstreamlit-app-tr1vmx.streamlitapp.com/) to see the frontend of the project

-The skills used in this project are:
+The skills used in this project :
 ---------------
 * python
 * web scraping using beautifulsoup